-Summer is still battling with Supertramp, but with combined r&b/pop singles action providing that slight edge.
+Knack Album Still Solid At Number One; Commodores, LRB Make Strong Showings still battling with Supertramp, but with combined r&b/pop singles action providing that slight edge.
 The Cars (Elektra) have moved into the #4 chart position, yet show a definite drop in sales volume from Summer and Supertramp.
 The Cars' LP is strong at both rack and retail across the boards.

-Key movers this week include Commodores (Motown) as Chartmaker who debuted at #30 bullet.
+■ In its second week at the top, Capitol's Knack maintains an unquestionable edge over the closest competition.
+Reporters show excellent movement at racks and retail, with numerous let.
 The "Midnight Magic" LP at this point is selling stronger on the pop level rather than r&b, at one stops and retailers, with good initial rack reaction.
 Also on the move up the charts is Little River Band (Capitol), who took a jump from the #75 position to #29 bullet slot boosted by significant rack movement, strong gains at retail and excellent reports from the midwest, east and southeast.
 Atlantic's Chic jumps on at the #71 bullet position, with retail concentration in Indianapolis, Washington, D.C., Philadelphia and Los Angeles; racks aren't as heavy.
 Chic is also aided by strong singles chart activity.

-Elsewhere in the charts Stephanie Mills (20th Century) jumped this week from the #30 slot to the #17 bullet position.
-Enormous east coast sales continue, with major east coast outlets like Korvettes, and Kempmill-indicating the LP is hot and shows no signs of a letting up.
-Mills is also spreading out of Memphis, Los Angeles, and Detroit.
+#1s across the pop board displacing #2 Donna Summer (Casablanca) and #3 Supertramp (A&M).
+Summer is spreading out of Memphis, Los Angeles, and Detroit.
 The southeast is picking up as is the southwest, where there is rack activity.
 Abba (Atlantic) shows rack domination of sales with some retail activity repeating the pattern set with their single release.
 Robin Williams (Casablanca) has shown nothing but strong, and excellent growth from this release, with strong retail and rack acceptance.
 Williams holds the #11 bullet slot despite the lack of a single release.
 Williams has shown the strongest sales for a comedy LP since Steve Martin.
 Neil Young (Reprise) shows continued growth at racks while maintaining some retail momentum.